lucian-augusto/my-pet-clinic/README.md

 # my-pet-clinic
-My Version of the Spring Pet Clinic App, made for study purpose using Java and the Spring Framework
+My Version of the Spring Pet Clinic App, made using Java and the Spring Framework for study purposes